AdobeDocs/experience-manager-cloud-service.nl-NL/help/screens-cloud/configuring/dispatcher-configurations-screens-cloud.md

 ---
-title: Configuraties van Dispatcher in rasters als Cloud Service
+title: Dispatcher Configurations in as a Cloud Service schermen
-description: Deze pagina beschrijft Dispatcher Configurations in Screens als Cloud Service.
+description: Op deze pagina worden de configuraties van Dispatcher in as a Cloud Service schermen beschreven.
+exl-id: cc04b480-9310-4975-a7c2-20682c567fa4
-source-git-commit: b00fd1e3826a7d0b0a4bf80b002fffda8f3983d0
+source-git-commit: 940a01cd3b9e4804bfab1a5970699271f624f087
 workflow-type: tm+mt
-source-wordcount: '0'
+source-wordcount: '140'
 ht-degree: 0%

 ---

-# Configuraties van Dispatcher in rasters als Cloud Service {#dispatcher-configurations-screens-cloud}
+# Dispatcher Configurations in as a Cloud Service schermen {#dispatcher-configurations-screens-cloud}

-In deze sectie worden de configuraties van de verzender voor rasters beschreven als een Cloud Service.
+In deze sectie worden de configuraties van de verzender voor as a Cloud Service schermen beschreven.

-## Filters en cacheregels toevoegen in Dispatcher voor rasters als Cloud Service-implementatie {#deployment}
+## Filters en cacheregels toevoegen in Dispatcher voor as a Cloud Service schermimplementatie {#deployment}

-De volgende filters en cachemijnen in verzenders toestaan voor de publicatie-instanties in rasters als Cloud Service.
+De volgende filters en cachemels in verzenders toestaan voor de publicatie-instanties in as a Cloud Service schermen.

 ### AEM Screens-filters {#filters}